dotnet/orleans/src/Documentation/resources/Contributing.md

 # Contributing to Orleans

-Some notes and guidelines for developers wanting to contribute to Orleans.
+Some notes and guidelines for developers who want to contribute to Orleans.

 ## Contributing To This Project